Antigua

-Over 22,000 people live in the capital city, St. John's.
+More than 22,000 people live in the capital city, St. John's.
 The capital is situated in the north-west and has a deep harbour which is able to accommodate large cruise ships.
 Other leading population settlements are All Saints (3,412) and Liberta (2,239), according to the 2001 census.

 English Harbour on the south-eastern coast provides one of the largest deep water, protected harbors in the Eastern Caribbean.
-It is the site of a restored British colonial naval station named "Nelson's Dockyard" after Vice-Admiral The 1st Viscount Nelson.
+It is the site of UNESCO World Heritage Site Nelson's Dockyard, a restored British colonial naval station named after Vice-Admiral Horatio Nelson.
 English Harbour and the neighbouring village of Falmouth are yachting and sailing destinations and provisioning centres.
 During Antigua Sailing Week, at the end of April and beginning of May, an annual regatta brings a number of sailing vessels and sailors to the island to take part in sporting events.
 Every December for the past 60 years, Antigua has been home to one of the largest charter yacht shows, welcoming super-yachts from around the world.

-On 6 September 2017, the Category 5 Hurricane Irma destroyed 90 percent of the buildings on the island of Barbuda and the entire population was evacuated to Antigua.
+Etymology

+Antigua means "ancient" or "old" in Spanish.
+In 1493, Christopher Columbus, sailing for Spain, named the island Santa María de la Antigua.
+Some sources say Columbus named the island after a church in Seville called Santa María de la Antigua.
+However, there is no church by that name in Seville.
+Columbus may have actually named the island in honor of the Santa María de la Antigua chapel in Seville Cathedral, or more specifically in honor of the iconic mural Virgen de la Antigua (or Santa María de la Antigua) in Seville Cathedral.

+The name Waladli comes from the island's indigenous inhabitants and means approximately "our own".
+Wadadli is the Creole approximation of the original name.